Wood Stove Installation

 In both cases, it is of the utmost importance that a one-inch air space be left between the heat shield and the original wall and that the sides or top and bottom of the shield be left open to permit air to circulate.

 Stovepipe is used to connect the firebox of the stove to the chimney.
 Since the stovepipe can become very hot, specific clearance must be maintained between the stovepipe and combustible wall.
 With no wall protection, stovepipe should be 18 inches from a combustible wall.

-- The thickness of the pipe should be at least 24 gage.
-(The lower of the gage the thicker the metal).
+- The thickness of the pipe should be at least 24 gauge (the lower of the gauge the thicker the metal)

 Factory Built Chimneys

-To prevent downdrafts and fire from sparks, chimney height must be at least 2 feet above any roof surface within 10 feet horizontally.
+To prevent downdrafts and fire from sparks, chimney height must be at least two feet above any roof surface within 10 feet horizontally.

 - The chimney must be completely inspected by a qualified person.
 If there is any deterioration of the liner, the chimney cannot be used.

 - Be sure all unused openings have been properly sealed.
 Don’t be surprised by an old flue opening that has been paneled over.